|Scientific Name||Rupicapra Rupicapra|

 The male chamois is generally a very solitary animal, as the male chamois spends most of the year grazing alone and meets with female chamois during the mating season.
 The female chamois however, live in herds with other females and their young.
 This safety in numbers approach helps the female chamois and the offspring to protect one another.

-Despite the fact that the chamois is not considered to be an endangered animal, or even an animal that is under threat from extinction, European laws prohibits the hunting of the chamois in order to try and conserve native mountainous animal species.
+Despite the fact that the chamois is not considered to be an endangered animal, or even an animal that is under threat from extinction.
+European laws prohibit the hunting of the chamois in order to try and conserve native mountainous animal species.